M4n0zz/Gen1PokeScripts/SuperSpeed+/Readme.md

 -----
 ### Logic Behind the Hack

-This bug-free hack works by monitoring a specific stack address during the OAM DMA hijack.
+This bug-free script uses OAM DMA and Stack hijacks.

 Here's how it works: